Hezbollah armed strength: Nature reserves

 Israel gave the name "nature reserves" to Hezbollah's vast network of underground bunkers, barracks, caches and firing positions located in sparsely inhabited rural terrain in southern Lebanon.
 Hezbollah combat engineers have built defensive firing positions and well-hidden strongpoints throughout southern Lebanon since 2000.
 Hezbollah bunkers are well-defended, with blast doors and security cameras, and are deeply buried to stymie Israeli airstrikes.
-These fortifications are also well camouflaged, with launch sites particularly challenging to locate.
+These fortifications are well camouflaged, with launch sites particularly challenging to locate.

 In some atypical cases, bunkers were discovered buried hundreds of feet underground, with several feet of concrete protection and enough food and living space to last for weeks without resupply.
 Some of Hezbollah's tunnels have been thousands of meters long.
 Israeli sources say that North Korean instructors traveled to Lebanon in 2004 and oversaw construction of Hezbollah's underground infrastructure.
 In 2013, a United States federal court found that North Korea gave Hezbollah "advanced weapons, expert advice and construction assistance" in building "a massive network of underground military installations, tunnels, bunkers, depots and storage facilities in southern Lebanon."

 Because Hezbollah's fortified sites and underground facilities are resistant to airstrikes, they cannot be neutralized without a ground response.
-In turn, Hezbollah can use its weapons caches and strongpoints to challenge Israeli ground forces.
-In 2006, distributed caches of necessities gave fighters sufficient provisions to fight despite IAF interdiction of resupplies.
-The group had about 500–600 weapons caches in 2006.
-Some Hezbollah units continued to fire rockets onto Israel even from behind IDF lines.
+Hezbollah can use its weapons caches and strongpoints to challenge Israeli ground forces.
+In 2006, distributed caches of necessities gave fighters sufficient provisions to fight, despite IAF interdiction of resupplies.
+Hezbollah had about 500–600 weapons caches in 2006.

+Some Hezbollah units continued to fire rockets into Israel, even from behind IDF lines.
 Following the 2006 war, Hezbollah was forced to abandon its bunkers and "nature reserves" south of the Litani River.
-The 2006 war caused a change in the region of Hezbollah's military infrastructure; prior to the war, Hezbollah was concentrated south of the Litani River, while following the war Hezbollah's defensive apparatus is mostly north of it.
-Despite abandoning most of their bunkers, Israeli intelligence says they have "very good intelligence," but not proof, that Hezbollah has built bunkers and "underground cities" in the UNIFIL zone in southern Lebanon.
+The 2006 war caused a change in the region of Hezbollah's military infrastructure.
+Prior to the war, Hezbollah was concentrated south of the Litani River.
+Following the 2006 war, Hezbollah's defensive apparatus is mostly north of it.

 Offensive tunnels

-Several tunnels crossing from Lebanese territory to northern Israel were found by IDF in December 2018 as a result of Operation Northern Shield and UNIFIL subsequently confirmed their existence.
+Several tunnels crossing from Lebanese territory to northern Israel were found by IDF in December 2018 as a result of Operation Northern Shield.
+UNIFIL subsequently confirmed their existence.